boostorg/boost/more/getting_started/detail/distro.rst

      #include "boost/\ *whatever*\ .hpp"

-   depending on your religion as regards the use of angle bracket includes.  |forward-slashes|
+   depending on your preference regarding the use of angle bracket includes.  |forward-slashes|

 4. Don't be distracted by the ``doc``\ |/| subdirectory; it only